 - Laundry/ironing services;

-- Restaurants; and
+- Restaurants: and

 - Retail shops.

-Initial job support and retention will only be authorized for the individual job, selfemployment/microenterprise or group employment for which the recipient is paid in accordance with the United States Fair Labor Standards Act of 1985 as amended.
+Initial job support and retention will only be authorized for the individual job, self-employment/microenterprise or group employment for which the beneficiary is paid in accordance with the United States Fair Labor Standards Act of 1985 as amended.